 My favorite feature of the park was the carriage roads; old gravel roads that have since been repurposed as hiking/biking trails.
 You can get nearly anywhere in the park on them, and much like the Katy Trail and the GAP, they’re wooded, shaded, and quiet.
 On the cloudy day, I had the carriage roads almost entirely to myself, and even on the sunny day, they weren’t nearly as busy as the auto roads.

 By comparison, when riding on any of the roads in the park, you’re constantly surrounded by thick, loud traffic.
 At times, there were cars parked on the side of the road (where parking isn't allowed), stretching literally for miles, since the parking lots aren’t adequate for the amount of car-bound visitors the park gets.
 Since there isn’t enough flat land to park on the side of the road, the cars are halfway into a lane, which effectively removes a lane from the road and makes the situation worse.

-Sometimes I think the best way to improve the traffic situation is to worsen facilities for cars.
+In some cases, the best way to improve the traffic situation is to worsen facilities for cars.
 When the problem is “There are too many cars,” the solution probably isn’t “Make it easier to drive even more cars.”
 If we discourage auto traffic, more people will use public or alternative transportation, or they’ll simply cut down on the number of trips they take.
 Simply adding another lane is a linear solution for an exponential problem.

 Cadillac Mountain is the highest point in the park, and one of its signature hikes.
 There’s also a road that takes you directly to the summit.
 Driving up is so popular, you have to make a reservation to drive your car on a road, and even with this system, it’s bumper-to-bumper traffic, only moving at roughly the speed of a hiker.